IPASTAT.CONF(5) IPASTAT.CONF(5)

 sections.

-It is possible to use POSIX extended regular expressions as patterns in
+POSIX regular expressions can be used as patterns in include_files

-expression patterns, by default the value of this parameter is ``no'':
+expression patterns (the default value of this parameter is ``no''):

 posix_re_pattern = <boolean>;